Spielberg's 'The Post' aimed at people 'starving for the truth'

-LOS ANGELES (Reuters) - Steven Spielberg’s new movie “The Post” may be set in 1971 but its theme about press freedom is all about today.
+LOS ANGELES, Nov 28 (Reuters) - Steven Spielberg’s new movie “The Post” may be set in 1971 but its theme about press freedom is all about today.

 Spielberg rushed to get the movie filmed and released within a year.
 It is about the battle by newspapers to publish the leaked Pentagon Papers detailing the U.S. government’s misleading portrayal of the Vietnam War.